-Today, most neuroscientists see the mind as resulting directly from the brain and that the mind-body problem is not actually a problem to be solved.
+Today, most neuroscientists see the mind as resulting directly from the brain and believe that the mind-body problem is not actually a problem to be solved.
 However, the question of whether particular behaviors seen in individuals with mental illness represent involuntary processes performed without the benefit of a conscious mind has plagued our legal understanding of mental illness.

 In the 1600s, science as a way of knowing about the world began to emerge.
 At the beginning of this period, prior authorities such as Aristotle or the Church determined the worldview.
 In this century, Galileo led a movement that would eventually replace authority with experimentation.
 This movement toward experimentation was greatly aided by Galileo's own inventions, such as the telescope, the thermometer, an improved microscope, and a pendulum-type timing device.
 Each of these instruments allowed people to experiment and answer for themselves the questions of nature.
 With Galileo's work, a new science based on observation and experimentation was beginning.
 Galileo was part of a revolution that was to challenge authority.
-In the 1680s, Isaac Newton's classic work Principia was published (Newton, 1729/1969).
-Designated by science historian Gerald Holton (1952) as "probably the greatest single book in the history of science," this work describes Newton's theories of time, space, and motion as well as his rules of reasoning for science.
+In the 1680s, Isaac Newton's classic work Principia was published

-■ FIGURE 1.6 Involuntary or Reflexive Movement
+FIGURE 1.6 ■ Involuntary or Reflexive Movement